WilliamGriefer/FunManta/README.md

 # FunManta
 Documenting replacing the controller on a Funmat HT with a Manta M8p

+I really only care about nylon and I have designed this in such a way that it exudes my apathy.

 In this document I have wired it with a 1.1 MantaM8p.
 Please reference their documentation: [Here](https://github.com/bigtreetech/Manta-M8P/blob/master/V1.0_V1.1/BIGTREETECH%20MANTA%20M8P%20V1.0%26V1.1%20User%20Manual.pdf)

 ![My Shitty wiring](mainboard.jpg)